jreichwald/TWINEvent_Infrastructure/cloud2edge/charts/hono/README.md

 the chart's *jaegerAgentConf* property can be set to environment variables which are passed in to the Jaeger Agent that is deployed with each of Hono's components.

+By default, the Jaeger Agent deployed with each of Hono's components is configured to retrieve its sampling strategy from the Jaeger back end's *Collector* service.
+The service loads the strategies from the file that the `SAMPLING_STRATEGIES_FILE` environment variable points to.
+The example Jaeger back end server's environment variables can be set via the chart's *jaegerBackendExample.env* property.

+By default, the `SAMPLING_STRATEGIES_FILE` variable points to a file which configures all components to sample every span.
+A custom file can be used by creating a Kubernetes secret containing the custom file and then configuring the chart's *jaegerBackendExample.extraSecretMounts* property to mount the secret's files into the Jaeger container where it then can be used by setting the `SAMPLING_STRATEGIES_FILE` variable accordingly.

+Please refer to the [Jaeger documentation](https://www.jaegertracing.io/docs/sampling/#collector-sampling-configuration) for details regarding the configuration of the sampling strategies.

+Note that usage of the sampling strategy of the Collector service is currently not supported when using the quarkus-native Hono images.
+In that case the Jaeger Agent deployed with each of Hono's components is configured to sample all traces.

 ## Using Quarkus based services

 The Helm chart can be configured to use Quarkus based images for services that support it.
-In order to do that, you need to set `honoImagesType` property to
-`quarkus` or `quarkus-native` values depending on whether you want to use the JVM or the native version of the image.
+In order to do that, you need to set `honoImagesType` property to `quarkus` or `quarkus-native` values depending on whether you want to use the JVM or the native version of the image.

 Here are the examples for deploying JVM: